Russia strikes Kyiv in daylight after hitting Ukrainian capital with a more common nighttime barrage

 KYIV, Ukraine -- Explosions rattled Kyiv during daylight Monday as Russian ballistic missiles took aim at the Ukrainian capital, hours after a more common nighttime barrage of the city by drones and cruise missiles.

+Russian forces fired 11 ballistic and cruise missiles at Kyiv at about 11:30 a.m.
+(0830 GMT; 4:30 a.m.
+EDT), according to Ukraine’s chief of staff, Valerii Zaluzhnyi.
+All of them were shot down, he said, and puffs of white smoke could be seen in the blue sky over the city from street level.

-Debris from missiles intercepted by Ukrainian air defenses fell in Kyiv’s central and northern districts during the morning, landing in the middle of traffic on a city road and also starting a fire on a building's roof, the Kyiv military administration said.
+Debris from the intercepted missiles fell in Kyiv’s central and northern districts during the morning, landing in the middle of traffic on a city road and also starting a fire on a building's roof, the Kyiv military administration said.
 At least one civilian was reported hurt.

 The blasts unnerved some locals, already under strain after being awakened by the night attack.